JRhin/languages-semantic-topological-analysis/README.md

-# Topological Analysis of Languages Semantic Spaces
+# Topological Analysis of Language Semantic Spaces

 The idea behind this project is to analyse the differences between the semantic spaces of languages, where the semantic space is captured by the latent space of an encoding model.